Skip to Content

 How to help your clients

 One important reason clients sign on and stay with their financial professionals is that they want meaningful relationships built on trust.
 Yes, people love technology and digital platforms that allow 24-7 access to accounts, but they also want to be in touch with an actual person.
-The CFA Institute survey showed that investors overwhelmingly will hire a financial professional they feel they can trust, and in turn, clients will refer others and expand their relationship.
+According to a report from WealthTender, 86% of financial advisor reviews convey strongly positive sentiment, underscoring widespread client trust and satisfaction, compared with 14% that focused on portfolio management.5 This indicates the value clients put on personal relationships with their financial professional.

-The best way to gain that trust is to display credibility and professionalism, the CFA states.
-For credibility, that means being transparent; having the proper credentials; and continuing your professional development.
+The best way to gain that trust is to display credibility and professionalism.
+For credibility, that means being transparent, having the proper credentials, and continuing your professional development.

 The role of the financial professional will continue to evolve as clients' needs change.
 Keep these trends in mind and don't shy away from initiating conversations about topics that may impact your clients' financial goals.